 The examples below are from past trips.

 1. When a ticket gets lost in cyberspace, the ticket number is like gold

-One of our clients was told by a United agent at the airport that they couldn’t find his e-ticket.
+A United agent told one of our clients at the airport that they couldn’t find his e-ticket.
 The check-in agent thought he must have had a paper ticket.
 However, it was impossible, as our agency no longer prints them.
 He called me and handed the phone to the United agent.
 She said she couldn’t find the e-ticket number on the reservation.
 So, I gave it to her.
 She entered it manually and was then able to check him in with boarding passes.

 2. If there is a SNAFU, a ticket number can save the day — or you may have to wait a day

 A client had a draft itinerary for an international trip which we tweaked a few times.
 Either the final itinerary got lost in cyberspace, or she accidentally just printed off a copy of the first draft before she left home.
 In any case, she ended up missing her second flight.

 Now, final ticketed itineraries have the ticket numbers on them, so had she looked for the number with the original draft, she would have seen it wasn’t there and either would have been able to find the correct one or call the agency and get the updated itinerary.

 How airlines will make international alliances worse